w-e-w/sd-webui-hires-fix-tweaks/README.md

 like so
 ```

-## Notes
+### Notes
-- `Remove First Pass Extra Networks` and `Hires prompt mode` are performed very early in the image generation pipline.<br>it is processed before `Styles` is applied to prompts, which means that  it will not affect the prompt added by `Style`.<br>it should only affect the style you can visibly see in the prompt input box.
+- `Remove First Pass Extra Networks` and `Hires prompt mode` are performed very early in the image generation pipline, even before `Styles` is applied to prompts, which means that it will not affect the prompt added by `Styles`. it should only affect the style you can visibly see in the prompt input box.
+- If you would like to sugest a feature feel free to open an issue or pull request
+- I position this extension as "Workflow improvement" tool, in general, this extensions functionality should be possible to do without this extension, even if might require multiple steps
+- - `Hires pass CFG scale` and `Hires Batch and Seed` can be archived by manually performing img2img on the txt2img output.
+- - `Hires prompt mode` and `Remove First Pass Extra Networks` can be archived by manually editing the prompt before generating the hires pass.
+- - `Hires output directory` can be archived by manually changing the output directory in the webui settings
+-